image depicting complaints

 • Age UK on 0800 055 6112 | website

-Your local council can also give advice on local advocacy services.
+Your local council can also give advice on local advocacy services

 Further Action

 We hope that you will be satisfied once we have dealt with your complaint here.
 However, that doesn’t always happen.
-If you are still unhappy you should take your complaint to the Parliamentary and Health Service Ombudsman (PHSO).